BFA Advertising

 Internships and Careers

 Internships are also available right here on campus, within BFA Advertising and at the college’s in-house design studio, Visual Arts Press.
-Although internal, these roles are demanding and offer firsthand experience in a professional environment.

 Ad Lab Student-Led Agency

-You’re not just learning it, you’re living it: classes are regularly held at instructors’ agency offices, where you’ll work with real clients from environmental nonprofits to tech startups as part of SVA’s own student ad agency.
+Classes are regularly held at instructors’ agency offices, where you’ll work with real clients from environmental nonprofits to tech startups as part of SVA’s own student ad agency.
 All seniors take the Advertising Agency Portfolio course, home of the Ad Lab, where they gain firsthand experience crafting impactful campaigns to graduate with actual client work already in their portfolios.

 Recent campaigns include promotional assets, a brand-new logo, and the launch strategy for the go-to-market launch of the fashion sustainability and AI startup GoodFit, as well as a food waste campaign for the global non-profit WildAid in partnership with the James Beard Foundation, which was displayed on billboards across major U.S. cities.
 Stay tuned for more on our in-progress collab with PRINT!